 - Apprentice: Blessed, Elemental Expert, Elfborn

 - Lord: Bastion, Quick Recovery

 More things to consider: it isn’t as simple as just spending the points…

 - For the Lady (red tree) spend points in Hardy first, then Elemental Defender, then anything else.
 It won’t calculate your dmg mitigation quite like you thought if you don’t.
 I know it sounds nutty, but it’s working as intended, I guarantee you.

 - Jump Points: as of the Morrowind patch, CP jump points are rounded to the lowest whole number.
+If your tooltip says the bonus is 11.99%, you actually only get 11%.
 So for example, if you put 23 into Warlord you get 10%; if you put 25 into Warlord, you get 10%.
 If you put 26, then you get 11%.